AnthonyLadon/Gardiens2pattes_end-of-studies-project/README.md

 This is my final project for the Saint Laurent Institute of Liège, which allowed me to obtain my Higher Education Diploma in Web Development (BES - Brevet d'Études Supérieures).

-I have removed all the API keys and sensitive data from the .env file, but the project will soon be online to allow you to test its functionalities.
+I have removed the ".env" file that contains sensitive data (API Keys, data bases, email credentials ...etc.)

 ## ✍️ Auteur